 Aggravated Assault in Texas is defined in Penal Code §22.02 as an assault that causes serious bodily injury or an assault where the accused uses or exhibits a deadly weapon.
 Violence is involved in this crime and prosecutors treat it seriously.
-Probation is not available for Aggravated Assault, though the Judge can grant Deferred Adjudication if he or she believes that it is in the best interest of the community.
+Probation is not available from the Judge for Aggravated Assault, though she can grant Deferred Adjudication if he or she believes that it is in the best interest of the community.
 Aggravated Assault is a second degree felony.

 Aggravated Assault of a Family Member

 Penal Code §22.01 makes Assault a 3rd degree felony if bodily injury is caused to a family member and the accused has previously been convicted or received deferred adjudication for Assault of a Family Member.
 It further recognizes assault of a family member by choking as a 3rd degree felony.

 We sometimes see prosecutors “charge up” a simple assault of a family member as a choking felony.
 This happens when the police interpret any contact around the chest and neck as choking.
 In reality, choking is strictly defined as “impeding the normal breathing or circulation of the blood of the person by applying pressure to the person’s throat or neck or by blocking the person’s nose or mouth.”
 It is important for a criminal defense attorney to remember this strict definition and seek to lower the charge to a misdemeanor when the offense report or witness statements do not substantiate the felony charge.